Anastasia-Labs/payment-subscription/payment-subscription-design-specs/subscription-smart-contract.typ

     - Address: Payment validator script address

     - Datum:

       - penalty_datum: Metadata indicating the penalty for early unsubscription
     - Value:

       - Penalty ADA

       - Reference NFT Asset
+#pagebreak()

 === Spend :: Withdraw
 \
-This transaction allows anyone with a Merchant NFT to unlock subscription funds from the Payment UTxO in repect to the specified subscription start and end dates.
+This transaction allows anyone with a Service NFT to unlock subscription funds from the Payment UTxO in repect to the specified subscription start and end dates.

 \
 #figure(